hazelcast/hazelcast-ra/README.md

 As of hazelcast-ra v3.7, hazelcast-ra module has its own release cycle with initial release of [v3.7](https://github.com/hazelcast/hazelcast-ra/releases/tag/v3.7)

-# Integrating Hazelcast into J2EE
+# Integrating Hazelcast into Java EE

-You can integrate Hazelcast into J2EE containers via the Hazelcast Resource Adapter (`hazelcast-jca-rar-<version>.rar`).
-After a proper configuration, Hazelcast can participate in standard J2EE transactions.
+You can integrate Hazelcast into Java EE containers via the Hazelcast Resource Adapter (`hazelcast-jca-rar-<version>.rar`).
+After a proper configuration, Hazelcast can participate in standard Java EE transactions.

 ```java
 <%@page import="javax.resource.ResourceException"%>